opentracing-contrib/java-opentracing-walkthrough/README.md

 ```

 ### Running

 MicroDonuts has two server components, `API` and `Kitchen`, which
 communicate each other over HTTP - they are, however, part of
 the same process:

 ```
 cd java-opentracing-walkthrough/microdonuts
-mvn exec:exec
+mvn package exec:exec
 ```

-In your web broswer, navigate to http://127.0.0.1:10001 and get yourself
+In your web broswer, navigate to http://127.0.0.1:10001 and order yourself some
-some donuts.
+µ-donuts.

 ### Pick a Tracer